Medicine Strips Made Simple: 10 Practical Tips You’ll Find Helpful

 • Always confirm with your doctor or pharmacist the name of the medicine, active ingredient, indication, expiry date, and side effects or warnings.

-• Ask your doctor for the dose, how much you should take, and when.
+• Ask your doctor for the recommended dose, the amount to take, and the frequency of administration.

 • Never skip taking prescription medicine.

-• Talk to your healthcare provider before stopping medication.
+• Consult your healthcare provider before discontinuing your medication.

 • Don’t use medicine in the dark where you can’t see what you are taking.